SteveJustin1963/tec-Battlebot/README.md

 # tec-Battlebot
-tec1 Battlebot to annihilate the SC-Battlebot
+tec1 Battlebot team, we will try and beat the SC-Battlebot